wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/05-mysql.md

 )
 ```

+This will create the colors table, with the relevant columns.

 ## Adding rows to a table

 Now, if you wanted to add a row to the table, you would use the `INSERT` statement.
 This statement takes the name of the table, and the values for each column.